amyyunekim/Course_5_NLP/project_proposal.md

 How do you intend to meet the tools requirement of the project?
 - Twint for acquiring Tweets
 - VADER for sentiment tagging
-- NLTK, scikit learn for modelling
+- NLTK, scikit learn for topic ßßmodelling
 - Seaborn and matplotlib for vizualisations

 ## MVP Goal: